Patronages of the Immaculate Conception

 In the Catholic Church, several locations around the world invoke the patronage of the Immaculate Conception.
-Catholic diocesan authorities with the expressed and written approval of the Pope in countries including the United States, Brazil, Korea, the Philippines and Spain designate the Blessed Virgin Mary as their principal patroness.
+Catholic diocesan authorities with the expressed and written approval of the Pope in countries including Brazil, Korea, the Philippines, Spain, and the United States designate the Blessed Virgin Mary as their principal patroness.

 As part of the patronage, the Feast of the Immaculate Conception is often observed both religiously and culturally within these countries.
 Numerous national parades, processions and cultural festivities are associated with this patronage ranging from public holidays to holy day of obligation.
 Several Popes have conferred this title of patronage, sometimes initiated by bishops.

 The list below enumerates the various countries by which the pope through a bull has formally granted the Immaculate Conception as the patroness of the people and its land or kingdom.

 The list of pontifical declaration does not include Ireland, Monaco, Nicaragua and Portugal.